500Foods/WelcomeToTroodon/docs/level_m/notifications.md

 - Times - How much time is left?
 How much time has elapsed?
 - Milestones - Is it time for more maintenance?

 Generally speaking, what we're after here is reducing the number of surprises as we go about our day.
-Running out of disk space is a rare occurrence, for example, but when it happens it creates problems might not immediately point to that as the underlying cause.
+Running out of disk space is a rare occurrence, for example, but when it happens it creates problems that might not immediately point to that as the underlying cause.
-So doing a bit of work to setup such a notification can save running into that kind of problem.
+So doing a bit of work to set up such a notification can save running into that kind of problem.
 Likewise, being reminded that you've crossed a 500 Print Hour boundary might be just the little nudge you need to look over a few less common things.
 Tighten a few belts.
 That sort of thing.

+#
 Next: [Between Every Print](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_m/every_print.md)